bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/doc/assumeutxo.md

 Once the snapshot chainstate is loaded and validated, it is promoted to active chainstate and a sync to tip begins.
-A new chainstate directory is created in the datadir for the snapshot chainstate called `chainstate_[SHA256 blockhash of snapshot base block]`.
+A new chainstate directory is created in the datadir for the snapshot chainstate called `chainstate_snapshot`.
+A special file is created within that directory, `base_blockhash`, which contains the serialized `uint256` of the base block of the snapshot.
+This is used to reinitialize the snapshot chainstate on subsequent inits.
+Otherwise, the directory is a normal leveldb database.

 |    |    |
 | ---------- | ----------- |